 Opening a Barbershop: The Complete Step-by-Step Guide

 You could be a barber starting from scratch, leaving your clients with the old barbershop.
 Or you could be bringing your own book of business with you as you open a new shop yourself.
 Whatever the case, it’s critical to do market research to determine who your target audience is, whether it’s men, women, kids, families, or simply anyone with hair.
-Depending on where your location is, an understanding of your audience will help you acquire clients faster.
+Depending on where your location is, an understanding of your audience will help you acquire and retain clients.

 Next, you’ll want to research other local barbers and businesses.
 Find out what other barbers charge in your area, which services they offer, and where their shops are located.
 You’ll want to stand out from the competition and avoid opening a location too close to another well-established barbershop.

-Once you register your business, it’s time to get an EIN (employer identification number) if your business will be a partnership or a corporation.
+Once you register your business, it’s time to get an EIN (employer identification number) if your business will be an LLC, a partnership or a corporation.
+You can apply directly through the IRS website.
 As with any business, you’ll also need to obtain the necessary licenses to operate in your state and an insurance policy.
 Contact a trusted attorney and a licensed insurance agent in your area to help you get started on both.

 How much does it cost to open up a barbershop?
-Setup costs can begin to pile up when figuring out licenses and policies for a new business, so be sure to budget for all operating costs.
-If you haven’t established a budget, this is an important step to understanding how much you’ll need to bring in each month and how low you’ll need to keep your overhead for your business to be successful.
+Setup costs can begin to pile up when establishing licenses and policies for a new business, so be sure to budget for all operating costs.
+Developing a clear financial plan helps you understand how much you’ll need to bring in each month and how to keep your overhead low so your business stays profitable.
 If you process payments with Square, you may qualify for Square Loans.
 A customized offer based on your card sales through Square will appear in your dashboard if you qualify.

 opening a barbershop